No, it is not a Bitter (as you can read on the label). But I guarantee: it’s for real a Super Belgian Strong Ale.

-Foam: abundant, creamy foam; ivory color.
+Foam: abundant, creamy foam; ivory colour.
 Medium adhesion to the glass surface, short persistence.

-Appearance: ruby/ amber color, red reflections, a little hazy.
+Appearance: ruby/ amber colour, red reflections, a little hazy.
 Some yeast at the end.

 Scent/ olfactory sensation: caramel, toasted bread, toffee, syrup, dried berries, plum.
 All of those warm and sweet scents are balanced by a fine resin hints, flowers, yeast, dried fruits and nuts.